winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 407\.
 The Bhagavān then emerged from the samādhi of the cessation of conception and entered the samādhi of the abode with and without conception.
 Emerging from the samādhi of the abode with and without conception, he entered the samādhi of the abode of nothingness.
 Emerging from the samādhi of the abode of nothingness, he entered the samādhi of the abode of awareness.
 Emerging from the samādhi of the abode of awareness, he entered the samādhi of the abode of space.
 Emerging from the samādhi of the abode of space, he entered the fourth dhyāna.
 Emerging from the fourth dhyāna, he entered the third dhyāna.
 Emerging from the third dhyāna, he entered the second dhyāna.
 Emerging from the second dhyāna, he entered the first dhyāna.
 Emerging from the first dhyāna, he entered the second dhyāna.
 Emerging from the second dhyāna, he entered the third dhyāna.
 Emerging from the third dhyāna, he entered the fourth dhyāna.
 Emerging from the fourth dhyāna, the Buddha <em>parinirvāṇa</em>-ed.
 {: #p407}

 408\.
 At that moment, there was a great earthquake that terrified the gods and the world’s people.
 A radiance brighter than sun or moon’s light lit up even places of complete darkness.
-The beings there each saw each other in that great radiance.
+The beings there saw each other in that great radiance.
 They said, “Other people live here!
 Other people live here!”
 That light was everywhere and greater than the light of the gods.
 {: #p408}

 409\.
 The Trāyastriṃśa gods in the sky scattered mandara flowers and udumbara, padma, kumuda, and puṇḍarīka flowers on the Tathāgata and then on the assembly.
 The gods also scattered sandalwood powder on the Buddha and on the great assembly.